Errytagedesign/Hello-Microverse-Project/README.md

 ### Deployment

 - You can easily use github pages to deploy your project
-  <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pagess">Useful link about Github Pages</a>
+  <a href="https://docs.github.com/en/pages/quickstart">Useful link about Github Pages</a>
+  <a href="https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/">Step by Step guide to deploy using netlify</a>
+  <a href="https://www.programonaut.com/host-your-application-for-free-with-vercel-step-by-step/">Step by Step guide to deploy using vercel</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>